Tenpi/Defuser/readme.md

 This is the torch compiled with CUDA support, replace the one in `_internal/torch` with this one. https://huggingface.co/defuzers/torch/blob/main/torch-cuda.zip

+### DirectML

+Install the additional dependency torch-directml and run with the arg --directml.

 ### Source Code Requirements

 Node.js: https://nodejs.org/en \